NuevoFoundation/workshops/content/english/linux-basics/activity-1.md

 ![home directory](../images/01_whoami.png?classes=border,shadow)

 In our example above, the terminal output is the name of our user, `nuvi`.

-Now that we know who we are, we will use the next activity to find out where we are.
+*Now that we checked who we are, next let's find out where we are.*